Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Restaurant

-Day 2: Discover the Buda District, from the Castle to the Labyrinth
+Day 2: Buda District, from the Castle to the Labyrinth

-Start the Day in Szent Gellért
+Start at Szent Gellért

 Gellért Hill

-Be Amazed by the Rupestrian Church
+Be amazed by the Rupestrian Church

 Cave Church